 Perhaps we could approach this from another angle.
 Allow me to address a Christian audience for a moment.
 Do we know the difference between the Sunni and the Shia Muslims?
 Are we aware that there are different types of Buddhism?
 We could go on and on but from an outsider perspective, they all come out of the same barrel, right?
 With some intentionality we discern the subtleties.

 Here is my point.
 We can easily overthink the differences we have with people on our team!
 If we confess Jesus as Lord, we are brothers and sisters.
 Yes, I know there are issues theologically.

 Within the last two weeks I’ve visited two churches across the street from us.
 One is named Our Lady of the Cedars.
 It is a Maronite Catholic Church.
 Yeah, I didn’t know what Maronite meant either.
 If you know, good for you.
 The other church is named Saint Thomas Eastern Orthodox Church.
 I’ve met Father Bill and Father Vlado.
 I smiled when I met them as they introduced themselves as “Father”.
 I’m not used to that title.

 On paper, we’re all ecclesiastically separated from one another.
 The East and the West split in 1054.
 The Protestants broke from Rome in the 1500s.
 I’m from a Protestant tradition but the Christian and Missionary Alliance would be best classified as Evangelical.
 After the Reformation began a splintering of splinters which has resulted in a plethora of denominations and movements in America.

 Do we quarrel and quibble?
 I suppose we do.
 I’m embarrassed when I read of the fighting between Christians throughout history.
-My wife and I teach our children John 13:35, “By this all people will know that you are my disciples, if you have love for one another.”
+Our family regularly recites John 13:35, “By this all people will know that you are my disciples, if you have love for one another.”

 There it is.